Enrique Martinez Celaya

-Enrique Martínez Celaya (born June 9, 1964) is a contemporary Cuban-born painter, sculptor, author and former scientist whose work has been exhibited and collected by major institutions around the world.
-He trained and worked as a physicist, completing all coursework for his doctorate, before devoting himself full-time to his artwork.
-He holds master's degrees in physics and fine arts and has authored books on art and philosophy as well as scientific articles.
-He is currently a Montgomery Fellow at Dartmouth College, and the Provost Professor of Humanities and Arts at USC.
+Enrique Martínez Celaya (born June 9, 1964) is a contemporary Cuban-born painter, sculptor, author, and former physicist whose work has been exhibited and collected by international institutions.
+He trained and worked as a laser physicist, completing all coursework for his doctorate, before devoting himself full-time to his artwork.
+He holds master's degrees in physics and fine arts and has authored books on art and philosophy and science articles.

+He is currently a Montgomery Fellow at Dartmouth College and the Provost Professor of Humanities and Arts at USC.

 Early life and education

 Martínez Celaya was born on June 9, 1964, in Havana, Cuba, and spent his early childhood in Nueva Paz and Los Palos, Cuba.
 His family relocated to Madrid, Spain in 1972.
 While there, he took up drawing at the age of eight.
 In 1975, the family relocated again, this time to Puerto Rico.
 He initiated his formal training as an apprentice to a painter at the age of 12 and developed his early interest in writing and philosophy.

-In 1982 he enrolled at Cornell University.
+In 1982, he enrolled at Cornell University.
 He graduated magna cum laude with a Bachelor of Science in Applied Physics and a minor in Electrical Engineering in 1986.
 He was selected as a Regent's Fellow at the University of California, Berkeley, and earned a Master of Science degree with a specialization in Quantum Electronics While there, he patented several laser devices.
 He later enrolled in the M.F.A. program at the University of California, Santa Barbara and graduated with highest honors in 1994.
 After graduation, he attended the Skowhegan School of Painting and Sculpture in Maine.